BelaBartok39/Fancy_Dir/README.md

 - Extreme sorting into subcategories based on specific file extensions
 - Configurable categorization through JSON files
 - Test file generation for easy testing and demonstration
+- Ability to add new file extensions to existing or new categories via command-line

 ### Installation